The Spanish Court of Audit as an associate member of OLACEFS

 European Organisation for the Safety of Air Navigation (EUROCONTROL)

 Between 2013 and 2017, the Court of Audit was part of the EUROCONTROL Audit Board, an intergovernmental Organization set up in 1960 that brings together 41 Member States with the aim of coordinating the safety of air navigation in Europe by improving air traffic control systems.
 This Board is composed of six members, each of them from a Member State of EUROCONTROL, with a four-year term.
-Each year the Board raises a report to the EUROCONTROL Commission which, on the basis of audit reports prepared by private auditors, presents its audit opinion on the annual accounts as well as other reports with the results of the operational audits carried out.
+Each year the Board raises a report to the EUROCONTROL Commission which, on the basis of audit reports prepared by private auditors, presents its audit opinion on the annual accounts as well as other reports with the results of the performance audits carried out.

 Pan American Health Organization (PAHO)